binkley/kotlin-rational/README.md

 Restriction 1 would need to be loosened to accommodate using continued fractions for computing square roots of rationals.
-A function signature might look like `BigRational.sqrt(n: Int): ContinuedFraction` to meet restriction 2.
+A function signature might look like `FixedBigRational.sqrt(n: Int): FixedContinuedFraction` to meet restriction 2.

 ## Further reading